Where the Boys Are: Production

 Joe Pasternak bought the film rights to the novel, which originally was known as Unholy Spring, even before it was published.
 He assigned George Wells to write the script.
+MGM paid $100,000 for the rights.

 "There isn't a gat, knife, or marijuana cigarette in the whole thing", said Pasternak.
 "These are good students.
 We'll use our young contract players, such as George Hamilton, Joe Cronin, Denny Miller, Alfredo Sadel, Bill Smith, Russ Tamblyn, Luana Patten, Maggie Pierce, Carmen Phillips, and Nancy Walters; then get one star to head the cast."
 Natalie Wood, who had just made All the Fine Young Cannibals for MGM, was mentioned as a possible star at one stage.

 MGM eventually persuaded the book's author to change the title from Unholy Spring to Where the Boys Are.